-- Remove screws 2 with the washer and take off the brake caliper. - Hang the brake caliper and the brake line loosely to the side.

-- Loosen screw 3.
+- Remove screws \bullet and take off the clamp. - Remove screws 2 and take off the brake caliper. - Hang the brake caliper and the brake line loosely to the side. - Loosen screw 3.
 Remove the left fork leg. - Loosen screw 4.
 Remove the right fork leg.

-Installing the fork legs extstyle extstyle
+Installing the fork legs 🔌